Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns: Odds, spread, over/under and other Vegas lines - Western Conference Semifinals Game 5

-In Game 5 of the second round of the NBA Playoffs, the Denver Nuggets will be eyeing a win against Phoenix Suns.
+In Game 5 of the second round of the NBA Playoffs, the Denver Nuggets will be seeking a win against Phoenix Suns.

-In this article, you can find the spread and odds across multiple sportsbooks for the Nuggets vs. Suns matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nuggets vs. Suns matchup.

 Nuggets vs. Suns Game Info